OraOpenSource/apex-nitro/docs/setup.md

-# APEX Application Setup
+# Setup your APEX app

-APEX Nitro requires two small additions to your APEX application to run properly.
+To enable APEX Nitro in your app, you must make two small changes in your application `Shared Components` to allow APEX Nitro to communicate properly with APEX.

+## Changes to your application `Shared Components`

-## Build Option
+### 1) Build Option

-APEX Nitro isn't meant to run in production.
-For security purposes, a build option is used to limit the scope of APEX Nitro only to the development environment.
+APEX Nitro is only relevant in your development environment.
+For security purposes, a build option is used to limit APEX Nitro running only in the development environment.

-Head to `Shared Components > Build Options` and create a new build option with the following attributes:
+Go to `Shared Components > Build Options` and create a new build option with the following attributes:

 | Attribute         | Value      |
 | ----------------- | ---------- |